 There are two competing views on moral responsibility.
 One view gives priority to ‘conscience,’ an essentially (or existentially) human feature calling individuals to define themselves and perform actions in keeping with a particular way in which human beings understand themselves apart from or in addition to what it means to be human in scientific or rational ways.
+It is tempting to attribute this view more broadly to continental philosophy, but in my paper it will be primarily analytical philosophers who defend it.

 Another view embeds moral responsibility in the way in which we more generally view decision-making and motivating behaviour.
 Moral agents have distinctly moral ends (such as happiness for sentient beings or human flourishing) to which the performance of morally motivated acts is the means.
 Metaphysical questions as to what is or what is not moral often retreat into the background for these accounts of moral responsibility, whereas questions of rationality are foregrounded.
 A moral agent must to some extent be epistemologically empowered in the sense that her internal deliberations, intentions, choices, actions, and the resulting outcomes are suitably aligned.

-Even though it is tempting to attribute view more broadly to analytical philosophy (see, for example, the prominence of utilitarian ethics in analytical philosophy), my view is that there is a strong contingent in continental philosophy taking up this viewpoint as well.
+Even though it is tempting to attribute this view more broadly to analytical philosophy (see, for example, the prominence of utilitarian ethics in analytical philosophy), my view is that there is a strong contingent in continental philosophy taking up this viewpoint as well.
 Its approach, however, is often critical of the possibility that human nature or the human condition is meaningfully consistent with the requirements of morality.
-Some continental thinkers follow the mainstream of analytical philosophy that “reactive attitudes remain within the bounds of reason” (Russell, 1992, 302), but add the element that human beings are not in the least equipped to meet standard rationality requirements.
+Some continental thinkers follow the mainstream of analytical philosophy that “reactive attitudes remain within the bounds of reason” (Russell, 1992, 302), but add the element that human beings are not equipped to meet standard rationality requirements.

 Some continental thinkers have thought through the implications of what it means that on the one hand humans consider themselves morally responsible and on the other hand scientific and technological progress has put them in an unprecedented situation of epistemological malaise with respect to understanding themselves.
-I have selected Franz Kafka and Michel Foucault as representatives of this view; neither of them analytical philosophers (one of them not a philosopher at all), but it is my intention to show how their position can be rendered intelligible in the terms of analytical moral philosophy and what the consequences are for moral philosophy in general.
+I have selected Kafka and Foucault as representatives of this view; neither of them analytical philosophers (one of them not a philosopher at all), but it is my intention to show how their position can be rendered intelligible in the terms of analytical moral philosophy and what the consequences are for moral philosophy in general.

 2. Necessity of Moral Responsibility

+In his article “Freedom and Resentment,” Strawson embarks on a mission that in many respects resembles the project of ethical intuitionists.
+For the rest of this paper, I will focus on Strawson (also adducing Heidegger’s perspective as a continental counterweight), but it is important to see that what happens in the field of tension between Strawson/Heidegger and Kafka/Foucault is more generally applicable to the favour currently enjoyed by ethical intuitionists in analytical philosophy.
+They are my true target, but I can be more specific and less abstract in explaining the line of attack by using Strawson’s argument.
+Just like the intuitionists, Strawson wants to show that certain inferential metaphysical theories are impotent in their power to weaken or annul moral responsibility.

-In his article “Freedom and Resentment,” Strawson embarks on a mission in moral philosophy that runs parallel to Jürgen Habermas’s idea of detranscendentalizing in the philosophy of rationality.
+Strawson’s mission in moral philosophy runs parallel to Jürgen Habermas’s idea of detranscendentalizing in the philosophy of rationality.
 Immanuel Kant had given both the philosophy of rationality and the philosophy of morality strongly transcendental credentials, and both Strawson and Habermas are committed to saving the enlightenment project from what Strawson calls ‘over-intellectualizing.’